patharanordev/goredis-expire-key-notify/README.md

 After that I :

 - calling checkout 1-times `bf4dcf5b-a744-40c7-8f55-bf6481d70df3`
-- waiting for expiring and saw notify
+- waiting for expiring, you should see the notice
 - then calling checkout again 1-times on the same ID `bf4dcf5b-a744-40c7-8f55-bf6481d70df3`
-- waiting for expiring and saw notify
+- waiting for expiring, you should see the notice

 the console output should look like this :